jakob-schuster/restrander-vignette/README.md

 #### Customising the configuration

-In the previous example, our output stats indicate that some artefacts are being identified in our data.
-This setting, and many others, can be changed in the configuration file, which describes the full pipeline of operations Restrander will use to classify each read.
+In the previous example, our output stats indicate that Restrander is identifying some artefacts in our data.
+This setting and many others can be changed in the configuration file, which describes the full pipeline of operations Restrander will use when classifying reads.
 Opening `restrander/config/PCB109.json`, we see:

 ```json
 {